mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 ### Task 3: Overseeing dev work

-I spend a lot of time overseeing dev work because it's the part of TinyPilot I enjoy the most.
+I spend a lot of time overseeing dev work because the software is the part of TinyPilot I enjoy most.
 I'm still a developer at heart even though I don't get to spend much time writing code.

-There are certain tasks I can do efficiently because I have more context than the dev team. contributions because I'm in touch with customers.
-I can often cut cruft because I know very few customers depend on it or that it exists for scenarios that I no longer consider important.
+When I have a few hours free, I often spend them fixing a small bug or tidying up the code in some way.
+But sometimes seemingly small changes [balloon into days of work](https://github.com/tiny-pilot/tinypilot/pull/1352).

 #### How I can reduce my time here?

+This one's hard because the obvious solution is, "Michael should stop writing code."

+But I _like_ writing code...

-The obvious answer here is that I should do less dev work.
+The more practical solution is that I should be more conservative in what tasks I take on.
+I should limit my dev work to:

-Limit my time
+- Improvements to developer experience like better documentation, improved tests, or new convenience scripts
+- Changes where my historical knowledge or context within the company makes it easier for me to make the change directly than to define the change for someone else
+- Experimental changes that are beneficial if they work but I can throw them away if they don't

 ### Task 4: Reviewing documentation

 In addition to providing day-to-day customer support, the support engineering team also writes documentation and tutorials.
 I'm particular about public-facing documentation, so I spend a lot of time reviewing the team's writing and giving feedback about style, clarity, and level of technical ability to target.

-This doesn't take a lot of wall clock time, but it requires a lot of my focus.
-I find it difficult to write clearly, so it's even harder for me to read someone else's writing and articulate what I think is missing or unclear.
-I often end up the bottleneck on these tasks because even if I have a free hour to review a new tutorial, I often don't have the mental focus to give useful feedback.
+Reviewing documentation doesn't take a lot of wall clock time, but it requires a lot of my focus.
+I find it mentally draining to be clear in my own writing &mdash; it's even harder for me to read someone else's writing and articulate what I think is missing or unclear.

+I often end up the bottleneck on documentation tasks because even if I have a free hour to review a new tutorial, I often don't have the mental focus to give useful feedback.

 #### How can I reduce my time here?

 The easiest change I can make here is to make more use of peer reviews.
 On the dev team, the software engineers review 90% of each other's code without me having to be involved.
-It's harder to coordinate a consistent style for written English than it is for a programming language, but I think we can get to 80% of the work happening in peer review.
+It's harder to coordinate a consistent style for written English than it is for code, but I think we can get to 80% of the work happening in peer review.

 The other change I should make is taking my own bandwidth into account when assigning documentation tasks.
-I previously would put three tutorials in a row in the support engineering team's task queue, but then I wouldn't have capacity to review everything at once.
-Until most of the review work is happening in peer review, I should space out documentation tasks more so I have time to review.
+I previously would add three tutorials in a row to the support engineering team's task queue, but then I wouldn't have capacity to review everything at once.
+I should space out documentation tasks more so I have time to review.

 ## Getting out of email addiction